lulav/LRS_Documentation/docs/simulations/sim_batch_page.md

 ## Batch Information

-Review the Info section (on the right) to gain insights into the batch's status, progress, and associated development context (git branch, commit ID).
-The Information section provides:
+The Info section contains all the information about the batch, it contains the following fields:

 * Status: general batch status.
 Depends on statuses of all related simulations.
 See [Batch Statuses](#batch-status) for additional info.
 * Timestamp of creation